Altai Tavan Bogd National Park

 Altai Tavan Bogd national park has some of the most stunning scenery in Mongolia with towering mountains, glacier, deep lush valleys, and freshwater lakes.
 It sits in the westernmost region, bordering Mongolia with its two neighbours Chine and Russia.
 The name of the national park literally translates to “Five Saints of Altai” referencing the highest 5 peaks of the Mongolian Altai mountains.
 The highest peak is Mt.
 Khuiten, 4374 m (14,201 ft) above sea level.
 Altai tavan bogd national park covers a 630,000 ha area and is home to endangered wild species of Argali sheep, ibex, brown bear, and the elusive snow leopard.

-One of the remotest corners of the world, ATB national park is barely accessible during winter.
+One of the remotest corners of the world, Altai Tavan Bogd national park is barely accessible during winter.
 Thus, summer brings an exciting opportunity for visitors to discover its beauty.
-The peaks Tavan Bogd became the main point of interest for many visitors.
-But, there are a lot more to explore in the national park If you can bare enough to the bumpy dirt road.
-From centuries-old petroglyphs to roaring waterfalls, one could simply spend days enjoying the active adventure and cultural experiences.
-Popular activities you might want to take part in involves multi-day trekking, horse trekking, mountain climbing, skiing, and mountain biking.
+The peaks of Tavan Bogd became the main point of interest for many visitors.
+But, there is a lot more to explore in the national park If you can bare enough to the bumpy dirt road.
+From centuries-old petroglyphs to roaring waterfalls, one could simply spend days enjoying active adventure and cultural experiences.
+Popular activities you might want to take part in involve multi-day trekking, horse trekking, mountain climbing, skiing, and mountain biking.

 Petroglyphic Complex of Mongolian Altai

 Apart from its beautiful scenery, the national park houses some of the fantastic examples of petroglyphs.
-Petroglyphs of Mongol Altai is highly valuable for understanding pre-historic communities in northern Asia.
+Petroglyphs of Mongol Altai are highly valuable for understanding pre-historic communities in northern Asia.
 These rock carvings illustrate the development of culture in Mongolia over 12,000 years.
-The earliest images reflect the period of hunter-gatherer, and a later one shows the transition to herding as the dominant way of life.
+The earliest images reflect the period of hunter-gatherers, and a later one shows the transition to herding as the dominant way of life.
 Petroglyphs can be found at Mt.
-Shiveet Khairkhan on the bank of river Tsagaan, valleys of Tsagaan Salaa, Baga Oigor rivers in Ulaankhus soum, and Aral Tolgoi near the lake Khoton.
-These three sites were registered in UNESCO’s World Heritage List under the name Petroglyphic Complexes of the Mongolian Altai.
+Shiveet Khairkhan on the bank of river Tsagaan, valleys of Tsagaan Salaa and Baga Oigor rivers in Ulaankhus soum, and Aral Tolgoi near the lake Khoton.
+UNESCO’s World Heritage List registered These three sites under the name Petroglyphic Complexes of the Mongolian Altai.

 Lake Khoton and Khurgan